Allure of Craquelure: A Variational-Generative Approach to Crack Detection in Paintings: Numerical experiments

-\textbf{Fine-tuning of the machine learning models} In our experiments, the VQGAN model is not used in its original pretrained form.
-Instead, it is fine-tuned in an unsupervised manner on the self-curated dataset of around 8100 crack-free images.
+In our experiments, the VQGAN model is not used in its original pretrained form.
+Instead, it is fine-tuned in an unsupervised manner on the self-curated dataset of around 8100 crack-free images, meaning that no paired ground truth reconstructions or pixel-level annotations are available during training.
+This setting is particularly challenging, since the model must adapt to the visual characteristics of artworks solely from the image data itself while preserving fine structural details and avoiding the generation of artificial crack-like artifacts.
 Fine-tuning is performed by unfreezing the last two encoder blocks, while keeping the codebook fixed and freezing the remaining encoder layers.
 The decoder and post-quantization convolution layers are trained to adapt the generator to the visual statistics of artworks.
 During fine-tuning, the generator is optimized using a combination of a pixel-wise reconstruction loss and a perceptual loss.
-The reconstruction loss is defined as an $\ell_1$-loss,

-which encourages accurate low-frequency and color reconstruction.
-In addition, a \textit{perceptual loss} based on pretrained VGG features is employed,
+The reconstruction loss is chosen depending on the variant considered later in the AT optimization.
+For the model including the mixed gradient term $\Reg_{\mathrm{PReg}}(G(z),v)$, the VQGAN background prior is fine-tuned using an $\ell_1$ reconstruction loss, given by